Many-Body Rashba Spin-Orbit Interaction and Exciton Spin Relaxation in Atomically Thin Semiconductor Structures: Electron-Hole Many-Particle Rashba Hamiltonian due to Self-Consistent Fields in an Inhomogeneous Dielectric Environment

 where $\epsilon_0$ is the vacuum permittivity and $\epsilon_{s,\bot}$ is the relative out-of-plane dielectric constant of the thin semiconductor.
 The unitless functions $g_{\mathbf q}$ and $f_{\mathbf q}$, which encode the momentum dependence determined by the dielectric structure, are given in Eq.~\eqref{eq:g_function} and Eq.~\eqref{eq:f_function} in App.~\ref{app:ElectricField}, respectively.
-The electric field in Eq.~\eqref{eq:ElectricFieldLocalExplicit} stems solely from the homogeneous solution of the Poisson equation, which arises due to image charges determined by the electrostatic boundary conditions.
+The electric field in Eq.~\eqref{eq:ElectricFieldLocalExplicit} stems solely from the homogeneous solution of the Poisson equation, which arises due to surface charges determined by the electrostatic boundary conditions.
+Out-of-plane fields induced by the corresponding real charge, which corresponds to the inhomogeneous solution of the Poisson equation, vanish under $z$-integration within our assumptions of a symmetric out-of-plane charge distribution $|\zeta(z)|^2$ in Eq.~\eqref{eq:ElectricFieldConfined} or Eq.~\eqref{eq:local_field_quantum_confined}.
+We note, that this is not always the case, since, e.g., chalcogen vacancies can induce spatial asymmetries in $z$-direction in the charge distribution \cite{ozcan2024point,min2024chalcogen}.

 To evaluate Eq.~\eqref{eq:RashbaHamiltonianManyBody}, we assume a perfectly flat TMDC monolayer with a $z$-dependent dielectric environment $\epsilon(z)$ without any vacancies \cite{latini2015excitons}.
 Consequently, if we set \mbox{$\epsilon_1=\epsilon_2$}, i.e., equal substrate and superstrate material in Fig.~\ref{fig:structure}, the field in Eq.~\eqref{eq:ElectricFieldLocalExplicit} vanishes: